-Whether you’re a freelancer or running an agency, figuring out what to charge for your services is one of the most difficult issues in the creative industry.
-There are all kinds of hotly debated pricing strategies to choose from but which one is right for you?
-We talked to a range of people from different disciplines (web design, development, illustration, content strategy, branding, etc) to find out how they approach pricing and ensure they run a healthy, profitable business.
+But which one is right for you?
+We talked to a range of people from different disciplines to find out how they approach pricing to run a healthy, profitable business.

-“A lot of people fall for the mistake of thinking that offering the lowest price is the only way to win work,” warns Leon Brown, an education content developer from Liverpool.
+“A lot of people fall for the mistake of thinking that offering the lowest price is the only way to win work,” he warns.
 “All markets have buyers with different characteristics, which a pricing strategy must reflect.
 Going for the lowest price is an option, which will be attractive to customers who put price above quality and who don’t need or can’t afford the highest quality.”

 If you opt for the lower pricing model, one way to remain profitable is to identify what can be cut out to reduce costs.
 “This is how Alan Sugar was successful with Amstrad,” Brown argues.
 “He sold hi-fi systems and other technology goods that cut out expensive components to keep their costs down.
 They were good enough for the average person who would otherwise not have been able to afford or make an impulse purchase for the prices being charged by his competitors.”

-Donnelly agrees: “Recently, I’ve been moving towards a more value-based pricing model for projects.
+Donnelly goes on to say, “Recently, I’ve been moving towards a more value-based pricing model for projects.
 As I develop more as a designer, the specific number of hours it takes me to create a finished design becomes less important.
 My clients are paying for the result, so should it really matter if it takes me one hour or eight hours?”

-And so it comes as no surprise that a lot of designers and developers warn against hourly billing.
-Check out software consultant Jonathan Stark’s book, Hourly Billing Is Nuts, as well as his accompanying podcast Ditching Hourly, for example.
+Looking for reasons to switch to value-based pricing?
+We recommend checking out software consultant Jonathan Stark’s book, Hourly Billing Is Nuts, as well as his accompanying podcast Ditching Hourly.

-Ben Parizek, partner and creative director at Barrel Strength Design, and, in a past life, a teacher of economics, agrees: “At the most personal level, your hourly rate is the price at which you are willing to sell your free time,” he argues.
-“Pricing should not reflect how hard you work, it should reflect the value you are able to create.
-If you can’t create value, you don’t want to have a price that tempts clients to think that you can create value for them – those relationships always end badly.
-When relationships end badly, you’re negatively affecting your most valuable sales tool – the recommendation – so it’s in your interest to get pricing right, scare away and say ‘no’ to clients and projects that aren’t a good fit for your expertise, and encourage what you do best.”
+Ben Parizek, partner and creative director at Barrel Strength Design, says it best: “Pricing should not reflect how hard you work, it should reflect the value you are able to create.
+If you can’t create value, you don’t want to have a price that tempts clients to think that you can create value for them – those relationships always end badly.”

-“I’ve been looking into charging by estimating the value of my work for the client’s business, and have started reading How to Measure Everything by Douglas W Hubbard to help me figure out the worth of my work,” explains content strategist Saskia Videler.
+To figure out how much her work was worth, Saskia Videler started reading How to Measure Everything by Douglas W Hubbard.
 “It teaches you to work with all the data you have or are able to gather.
 That way you would be able to calculate the financial impact your work would have and thus the worth of your work for your client.
 I just haven’t had the guts to really experiment with this.”

 - How much do I think this project is worth to the client?